HiCI: Hierarchical Construction-Integration for Long-Context Attention: Experiments

 \subsection{Ablation Studies}

-We systematically evaluate HiCI along three axes: component contribution, representation cardinality, and segment granularity.
-All experiments use LLaMA-2-7B as the base model and evaluate with training-consistent hierarchical attention unless otherwise noted.
+We systematically evaluate HiCI along two axes: component contribution and representation cardinality.
+All experiments use LLaMA-2-7B as the base model and evaluate under standard full attention.
+Segment-size sensitivity is analyzed in Appendix~\ref{app:training_loss}.

 \textbf{Component and Cardinality Analysis.} To quantify the contribution of each HiCI component, we train variants under 8K context for 1{,}000 steps and evaluate on PG-19 and Proof-pile test sets.
 As shown in Table~\ref{tab:ablation}, removing global integration (w/o G) incurs nearly twice the degradation of removing local construction (w/o L), revealing that cross-segment aggregation contributes more substantially than within-segment compression.
 This asymmetry is corroborated by attention visualizations in Appendix~\ref{app:attention_analysis}.
 The Only Group baseline---grouped attention without hierarchical modules---yields markedly inferior performance, underscoring that explicit integration is indispensable beyond attention sparsification alone.
 For representation capacity, $(M{=}8, K{=}4)$ attains optimal performance, aligning with Miller's $7\pm2$ working memory bound~\citep{miller1956magical}; smaller capacities $(5, 3)$ prove insufficient, while larger ones $(9, 7)$ compromise length generalization.